Downtown convenience, quiet inns, and one iconic splurge

 Downtown waterfront and near-dock stays

-Best for first-time visitors who want the easiest ferry arrival, walkable dinners, and the least luggage friction.
-This is the cleanest all-around answer for most short stays.
+Best for first-time visitors who want the easiest ferry arrival, walkable dinners, and the least luggage hassle.
+This is the best all-around answer for most short stays.

 Best when the hotel itself is part of why you came.
-This lane can be worth it, but only if you actually plan to use the porches, views, and slower resort feel you are paying for.
+Pay for the views, porches, gardens, and slower resort rhythm only if you will actually use them.

 Quieter inns off the busiest blocks